quorten/quorten-blog1/_posts/2020-03-19-inductors-expl.md

 Solenoids and motors have coils in them to deliberately generate a magnetic field that will result in the physical motion of another magnetic device.
 However, because they have coils, they are also, therefore, inductors.
-The key caution of channeling the _back-emf_ through protective diodes when controlling motors using modern CMOS semiconductor microcontrollers is because of this propety of
-inductors: when you switch off the power to a motor to deliberately cause high resistance to it to prevent continued motor motion, you are in effect trying to increase the resistance to an inductor.
+The key caution of channeling the _back-EMF_ (Electro-Motive Force, i.e. voltage) through protective diodes when controlling motors using modern CMOS semiconductor microcontrollers is because of this propety of inductors: when you switch off the power to a motor to deliberately cause high resistance to it to prevent continued motor motion, you are in effect trying to increase the resistance to an inductor.
 Therefore, the inductor will respond by boosting the voltage to try to keep the current flow the same.
 Therefore, rather than trying to completely resist this current flow and loose when the voltage spikes so high it destroys your CMOS semiconductor microcontroller, you instead provide a more desirable path for this high voltage current to dissipate through instead, until there is no more current that must be dissipated.

 On the other hand, the ability of inductors to boost their supply voltage is key to the implementation of boost switched-mode power